-Figure 22: Eight instances of Abstract Factory stacked into a single PINbox The MultiBranch annotation can also be used within an Expanded PINbox, as shown in Figure 23.
-Now, we are showing both instances of the Decorator pattern, unlike in Figure 17 where we showed only one.
-Note however that here we are using the MultiBranch to indicate multiple satisfiers within the exemplar UML model of a specific role, not indicating a multiplicity of PatternInstances.
+Figure 22: Eight instances of Abstract Factory stacked into a single PINbox The MultiBranch annotation can also be used within an Expanded PINbox.
+Figure 23shows both instances of the Decorator pattern, unlike in Figure 17 which showed only one.
+Note however that here the MultiBranch is used to indicate multiple satisfiers within the exemplar UML model of a specific role, not indicating a multiplicity of PatternInstances.
 The annotation is equally suitable for both.

-Figure 23: Two instances of Decorator shown in one Expanded PINbox 12.7 Peeling and Coalescing The canvas of an Expanded PINbox can be used to draw any number of diagrams on.
+Figure 23: Two instances of Decorator shown in one Expanded PINbox 11.7 Peeling and Coalescing The canvas of an Expanded PINbox can be used to draw any number of diagrams on.
 One particularly useful use case is to use this canvas to 'pull in' or 'coalesce' elements of a larger diagram into a single conceptual unit, where applicable.
 This allows the PINbox to reduce the amount of complexity on a larger diagram, instead of adding to it.
-Figure 23 above is the coalesced form of Figure 21.
+Figure 23 is the coalesced form of Figure 21.
 The external entities have been pulled inside the PINbox.
 Assuming that the UML structure in Figure 21 is part of a larger UML diagram, this PINbox can then be used in the Standard form, and the larger UML diagram is simplified.
 The Roles ringing the PINbox act as proxies for the original UML entities.
 Connections are propagated through the PINbox border via the Roles.
 At any time the PINbox can be expanded, and the original UML structure exposed.
 The inverse of this behavior is peeling.
 By reversing the coalescing process, the original UML diagram can be reconstituted.
 This peeling off of the outer PINbox, much like the outer layer of an onion, exposes the internals to the larger diagram, allowing direct connections to take place once again.
 One use case of peeling is to expose subpatterns involved with a single PINbox.
 For instance, in Figure 21, two instances of the Decorator pattern are shown via a Stacked PINbox.
-From the definition of Decorator, and the diagram in Figure 13, we know that Decorator is comprised of an instance of ObjectRecursion and an instance of ExtendMethod.
-We can peel off the outer PINbox and expose the inner patterns, as in informational Figure 24.
+From the definition of Decorator, and the diagram in Figure 13, it can be seen that Decorator is comprised of an instance of ObjectRecursion and an instance of ExtendMethod.
+The outer PINbox can be peeled off to expose the inner patterns, as in informational Figure 24.

 Figure 24: Peeled Decorator instances This is the same information as in Figure 21, but more detail is exposed.
 The PINboxes have been annotated with a small tab to indicate their ownership by an enclosing, but not shown, PINbox.
 A graphical tool may use these tabs as a connecting point for illustrating the set of PINboxes included in a peeled PINbox.
 Standard PINboxes are being shown here, but any of the three forms may be used, as with any other PINbox: Collapsed, Standard, or Expanded.
 Note that this process may continue as needed, with more detail exposed through peeling, or less detail exposed through coalescing.
 In this manner, the granularity can be controlled to be precisely what is needed at that moment for human consumption, yet always have a formal underpinning due to the metamodel in SPMS.
-13 PHORML Overview (Informative) The Pattern-Hierarchy Object-Relation Modeling Language (PHORML) is an example modeling system for pattern definitions to be used in conjunction with SPMS.
+12 PHORML Overview (Informative) The Pattern-Hierarchy Object-Relation Modeling Language (PHORML) is an example modeling system for pattern definitions to be used in conjunction with SPMS.
 Figure 25 shows the overall structure and packages of PHORML.
 PHORML is a minimalist approach to modeling design patterns in software implementations, yet is expressive enough to embody the entirety of relationships available in object-oriented programming, from a formal foundation.